neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 and understanding this feature is not necessary for using Cardinal.

-Consider the case where the master application has a time step of 1, but nekRS has a time step of 0.2.
-After the solution of the master application, the heat flux transfer into nekRS consists of several steps:
+Consider the case where the master application has a time step of 1, but NekRS has a time step of 0.2.
+After the solution of the master application, the heat flux transfer into NekRS consists of several steps:

 1. Transfer from `avg_flux` in the master application to the `avg_flux` receiver variable in [NekApp](/base/NekApp.md).
    This is the transfer that happens in the `Transfers` block.
-2. Once the heat flux is available in the `avg_flux` variable in the `nek.i` input, transfer that heat flux into nekRS on the host (i.e. the [!ac](CPU)).
+2. Once the heat flux is available in the `avg_flux` variable in the `nek.i` input, transfer that heat flux into NekRS on the host (i.e. the [!ac](CPU)).
 3. Once the heat flux has been normalized on the host, it is then copied from the host to the device (i.e. the parallel backend, which will be either a [!ac](CPU) or [!ac](GPU)).

-If nekRS is run with a much smaller time step than the master application, steps 2 and 3 can be omitted to save on the interpolation from the [NekRSMesh](/mesh/NekRSMesh.md) to nekRS's [!ac](GLL) points *and* on the copy from the host to the device.
+If NekRS is run with a much smaller time step than the master application, steps 2 and 3 can be omitted to save on the interpolation from the [NekRSMesh](/mesh/NekRSMesh.md) to NekRS's [!ac](GLL) points *and* on the copy from the host to the device.
-Unfortunately, MOOSE's design does not propagate any information about the coupling hierarhcy from a master application to its sub-application.
-So, the use of this postprocessor (plus some settings in [NekRSProblem](/problems/NekRSProblem.md), to be discussed shortly) can be used to only perform steps 2 and 3 if the time stepping is on the synchronization points between nekRS and MOOSE.
-In other words, if nekRS runs with a time step 100 times smaller than a master application, this limited data transfer option can be used to reduce the mesh interpolation and host-to-device copying by a factor of 100.
+Unfortunately, MOOSE's design does not propagate any information about the coupling hierarchy from a master application to its sub-application(s).
+So, the use of this postprocessor (plus some settings in [NekRSProblem](/problems/NekRSProblem.md), to be discussed shortly) can be used to only perform steps 2 and 3 if the time stepping is on the synchronization points between NekRS and MOOSE.
+In other words, if NekRS runs with a time step 100 times smaller than a master application, this data transfer option can be used to reduce the mesh interpolation and host-to-device copying by a factor of 100.

 !alert note
-When the `interpolate_transfers = true` option is used by the [TransientMultiApp](https://mooseframework.inl.gov/source/multiapps/TransientMultiApp.html), MOOSE interpolates the heat flux that gets sent to nekRS for each nekRS time step based on the master application time steps bounding the nekRS step.
+When the `interpolate_transfers = true` option is used by the [TransientMultiApp](https://mooseframework.inl.gov/source/multiapps/TransientMultiApp.html), MOOSE interpolates the heat flux that gets sent to NekRS for each NekRS time step based on the master application time steps bounding the NekRS step.
 Using this "minimal transfer" feature will *ignore* the fact that MOOSE is interpolating the heat flux.